AdmanDev/socketio-decorator/README.md

 2. **Emitting options**

-    - You can also specify options for the emitted event by returning an `EmitOption` object.
+    - You can also specify options for the emitted event by returning an `EmitterOption` object.

         ```typescript
         import { EmitterOption, SocketEmitter } from "@admandev/socketio-decorator"
         import { Socket } from "socket.io"

+        @SocketOn("get-latest-message")
         @SocketEmitter() // No event name specified
-        public sendMessage(socket: Socket): EmitOptions {
+        public sendMessage(socket: Socket): EmitterOptions {
             const isAllowedToSend = isUserAllowedToSendMessage(socket)
             return new EmitterOption({
                 to: "room1",